BEllis/poetry-plugin-package-info/README.md

 poetry package-info generate-file
 ```

-The plugin can be enabled to run before `poetry build` command by adding the `patch-wheels` to the project pyproject.toml file.
+The plugin can be enabled to automatically patch wheel files after `poetry build` is run by adding the `patch-wheels` to the project pyproject.toml file.

 ```toml
 [tool.poetry-plugin-package-info]